Scarabaeus1031/NEXAH/DISCOVERY_ENGINE/TOOL_CAPABILITIES.md

 This document summarizes the functional capabilities of the **NEXAH Simulation Environment**.

-The tools contained in the `tools/` directory together form a **computational discovery engine for resilient architectures**.
+The tools contained in the `tools/` directory together form a **computational discovery engine for resilient architectures and dynamic systems**.

+---

+# Core Scope

 The framework supports: